apollographql/apollo-server/docs/source/monitoring/health-checks.md

 The most natural way to determine if your GraphQL server is healthy is to run a GraphQL operation!

-Every GraphQL server supports the trival query that asks for the "type name" of the top-level query.
+Every GraphQL server supports the trivial query that asks for the "type name" of the top-level query.
 So you can run a health check as a GET against an URL like:

 ```
 https://your.server/graphql?query=%7B__typename%7D